Horațiu Moldovan

-Horațiu Alexandru Moldovan (/ro/; born 20 January 1998) is a Romanian professional footballer who plays as a goalkeeper for La Liga club Oviedo, on loan fom Atlético Madrid, and the Romania national team.
+Horațiu Alexandru Moldovan (/ro/; born 20 January 1998) is a Romanian professional footballer who plays as a goalkeeper for Süper Lig club Eyüpspor, on loan from La Liga club Atlético Madrid and the Romania national team.

 A youth product of his hometown club CFR Cluj, Moldovan briefly represented several sides during the first part of his career before becoming a starter at Rapid București in 2021.
 Three years later, his performances inspired a transfer to Spanish team Atlético Madrid.

 Internationally, Moldovan earned his first cap for Romania in November 2022, in a 2–1 friendly loss to Slovenia.
 He represented the country in the UEFA Euro 2024.

 Early life

 Before turning to junior football, Moldovan was passionate about kart racing, engines and speed.
 He stated that he saw his first football at age seven, and "From that moment on, football was everything".

 Club career

 Early career

 Moldovan spent a large part of his junior career at his hometown side CFR Cluj, but did not make his senior debut there and was instead loaned out to Hermannstadt, Voința Turnu Măgurele, and Energeticianul, respectively.
 Between 2019 and 2020, Moldovan had a series of transfers; he initially signed for Ripensia Timișoara, then moved to Sepsi OSK, and subsequently returned to Ripensia Timișoara.